Adr1an04/boomai/README.md

 ## MAKER & MDAP: AI Agent Reliability

-Boomai applies **Massively Decomposed Agentic Processes (MDAP)** to reduce errors with smaller models.
+Boomai applies **Massively Decomposed Agentic Processes (MDAP)** to reduce errors with smaller models, and treats **Maker** as a first-class tool built from the MAD/Maker documentation.

 1. **Small Action Steps** – Tasks are decomposed into small actions to limit context drift.
-2. **Parallel Voting** – Multiple agents run in parallel; progress advances only when a candidate leads via voting.
+2. **Parallel Voting (Maker tool)** – Multiple candidates run in parallel; progress advances when one answer is ahead-by-k.
 3. **Structural Validation** – Outputs are checked for format and size; suspicious responses are retried before they affect downstream steps.
+4. **Tiered Reliability** – Deterministic lanes use internal stubs; probabilistic steps use Maker; single-probe remains for low-risk fallbacks.

 ---